yacko1975/jquery-idleTimeout/README.md

 * If warning dialog pops up on active window or tab, warning dialog appears on all other windows and tabs too.
 * If 'Stay Logged In' button on warning dialog is clicked, warning dialogs on all other windows and tabs will close too.

 In beta-testing.
-Heavily commented and many console logs.
 Interested in feedback & testing on multiple browsers.
+Use jquery-idleTimeout-for-testing.js which is heavily commented and has many console logs.

 ## How to use